emergentworks/curriculum/project-showcase/README.md

-Difficulty Level from 1 - 6
+Feasibility Level from 1 - 6

 [Is it Christmas Yet?](https://isitchristmas.com/) - 1
 ![](images/image35.png)